 - Literature presentation: The student choosing the article also prepares a 30-40 minute presentation to give during the class.
 The format of the presentation should be that of a seminar presentation, but questions are posed and addressed during the course of the presentation.
 The student will be evaluated on their presentation on a pass/fail basis by the faculty present in the class and must pass one presentation per year.
 Students are invited to come to class with insightful, stimulating questions about the paper.
 As part of each class, up to three individuals can receive credit for a quiz if their questions are judged by the faculty present to be high quality and among the top three questions generated by the students.

 - Reading the literature: During Fall and Winter semesters, a student (under the supervision of their advisor) selects a recent article (last 3 years) from a journal of their choice.
 They send this article to the students and faculty in the class at least one week prior to the class.
 Everyone is expected to read it prior to class.
 The student choosing the article writes a four-to-five question quiz (approved by the advisor) given during the first five minutes of the class.
 Students must pass 70% of the quizzes each semester to receive a passing grade in the class.

-- Annual Reviews: During winter semester, two students per week give their annual progress reviews.
+- Annual Reviews: During fall and winter semester, students give their annual progress reviews.
 Each is expected to give a 15-20 minute talk with five minutes for questions.
 The committee members of the students are expected to attend.
 For annual review requirements, go to the annual reviews webpage.